 A blog post is nowhere near enough time to dive deep into healing your relationship with you.
 That’s why I’m sharing a few tips that helped me along my journey.
 Take them or leave them, it’s up to you.

-Check your squad.
 As I have gotten older my circle has gotten smaller, and boy am I grateful for that.
 If your inner circle is filled with more haters than lovers, you need to drop them.
 They are not your friends.
 Real friends love, support, and uplift each other.
-If don’t have that, shoot me an email and I’ll be your friend.
+If you don’t have that, slide in my DMs and I’ll be your friend.